MrUrq/LatinHypercubeSampling.jl/README.md

 * Refine existing plan.
 * Ability to include discrete parameters in the design.

+It also has the option to optimize the sampling plans using the periodic Audze–Eglājs criteria [2].

 ## Installation

 The package is registered and can be installed with `Pkg.add`.